rcantini/rcantini.github.io/content/post/cnn_vae_mnist/index.md

 This issue hinders the generative power of these systems as well as the possibility of interpolation, as they cannot correctly manage points related to encodings coming from unknown latent space regions, which leads to the reconstruction of an unrealistic output.

 ## Variational autoencoders
-In order to overcome the problems of classic autoencoders, a different class of generative models can be used, the so called **Variational Autoencoders** (VAE), based on Bayesian inference.
+In order to overcome the problems of classic autoencoders, a different class of generative models can be used, the so called **Variational Autoencoders** (VAEs), based on Bayesian inference.
 These models aim to model the probability distribution underlying the data, in order to obtain new instances by sampling this distribution.

 ***Statistical formulation***